Artist: Tony Johnson & The Carribean Serenaders

 Irving Burgie [author, idem]

-Belafonte's first contact with Irving Burgie's songs (Day-O, Jamaica Farewell) changed his musical course completely.
+Belafonte's first contact with Irving Burgie's songs (Day-O, Jamaica Farewell) changed his musical course considerately.
 Plans to come up with a John Henry program for the Ed Sullivan Show were abandoned on the spot.
-Later Belafonte hits like Island In The Sun, Angelina and Coconut Woman also carry a Irving Burgie signature (Lord Burgess).
+Later Belafonte hits like Island In The Sun, Angelina and Coconut Woman also carry an Irving Burgie mark (Lord Burgess).
 Jamaica Farewell's originality was questioned in court, but the judgement equaled both Iron Bar and Jamaica Farewell for copying the same traditional Jamaican melody.

 Arnold Rypens